AuthMe/AuthMeReloaded/docs/config.md

 Purge:
     # If enabled, AuthMe automatically purges old, unused accounts
     useAutoPurge: false
-    # Number of Days an account become Unused
+    # Number of days after which an account should be purged
     daysBeforeRemovePlayer: 60
     # Do we need to remove the player.dat file during purge process?
     removePlayerDat: false